SpeciesFileGroup/pinpoint/README.md

 # pinpoint
-Pinpoint is a engine for displaying hierarchical keys that identify the Earth's speices.
+Pinpoint is a engine for displaying hierarchical keys that identify the Earth's species.